 - Arson or attempted arson.

-- Infliction of physical harm.
+- Infliction of physical harm or threatening/endangering others.

 - Sexual misconduct as outlined in the sexual misconduct policy.